E-Safety AT ETCHING HILL

 Please click this LINK for some fantastic advise about the latest ways to help your child stay safe and enable you to monitor their online activity.

 Internet Safety is such an important part of modern life for children and young people and we recognise the vital part that school plays in educating them about ways in which they must keep themselves safe.

-POP UK came in to deliver an assembly to children in September about Social Media and the impact that this has on children and young people.
+POP UK came in to deliver an assembly to children recently about Social Media and the impact that this has on children and young people.
 Years 5 and 6 took part in a workshop as part of this, and have recorded three songs which you can listen to on the links below:-